modernweb-dev/rocket/docs/pages/start/20-manual-quick-start.rocket.md

 Atlas docs Pages use `atlasDocLayout` and export `atlasDocComponents`.
 Pages that appear in the left navigation include `menu.iconName`, using Bootstrap Icon names.

+The generated `docs/pages/sharedData.js` wires `public/rocket-theme.css` into Atlas layout data.
+Edit that stylesheet for project-level color variables instead of adding one-off styles to each Page.

 ## Run the Dev Server

 ```bash